phantom6w6/Xre-Botto/README.md

 <a href="https://youtu.be/fZdM7Ahb4JE"><img src="https://i.ibb.co/71mYRh4/116-1161192-podcast-subscribe-listen-button-youtube-sign-hd-png.png" alt="Watch tutorial on YouTube" border="0"  width="160"></a>

-Here's the Video Tuturial for Deploying and Hosting Miku Bot on Heroku.
+Here's the Video Tuturial for Deploying and Hosting Arora Bot on Heroku.

 ## ✧✧✧ Heroku Deployment Method: